The benefits of establishing a fund at Parasol are many. Here's just a few:

 Alvaro Pascotto: Private investor as well as a lawyer specializing in private equity and wealth management, tax planning, entertainment and intellectual property.
 Founder of Kairos Partners SGR S.P.A.

-Elbridge Stuart: Trustee and Treasurer of Stuart Foundation; Director of Alternative Investments & Research, Coldstream Capital Management
+Elbridge Stuart: Trustee and Treasurer of Stuart Foundation; Former Director of Alternative Investments & Research, Coldstream Capital Management